calchulus/saint-fame-dao-subgraph/README.md

 #### Transactions

-This query fetches a user trading Dai between two timestamps, and returns a maximum of ten of their transactions.
+This query fetches a user trading $FAME between two timestamps, and returns a maximum of ten of their transactions.

 ```graphql
 {